ksalzke/defer-tag-omnifocus-plugin/README.md

 ## Defer Tasks With Tag

-This action shows a form prompting the user to select a tag and enter a defer date.
-It then uses the `deferTag` function to place the tag on hold and create a 'scheduler' task for the tag as described above.
+This action shows a form prompting the user to select one or more tags and enter a defer date.
+It then uses the `deferTag` function to place the tags on hold and create a 'scheduler' task for the tag as described above.

+If one or more tags are selected in OmniFocus before the action is run, these tags are automatically selected by default.

 ## Updated Timed Tags